Tabi Upton is on the single journey. She describes her life as footloose and fancy free when she was in her 20s.

-“I loved not being tied down to anyone or anything,” Upton said.
+“I loved not being tied down to anyone or anything,” Upton says.
 “I lived in California for a while, worked for the Peace Corps in West Africa and went to graduate school in Colorado.”

-“I did get engaged in my late 20s,” Upton said.
+“I did get engaged in my late 20s,” Upton says.
 “He was a great guy, but the more time we spent together the more I realized I wasn’t in love with him.
 We ended up breaking the engagement.
 Even though I knew it was the right thing to do, it was scary.
 It made me wonder if I would ever find Mr. Right.”

 If she dated she wondered, “What does he want?
 Is this going to go anywhere?”
 She struggled with the whole dating thing emotionally and became depressed about being single.

-“I resented people who told me it wasn’t a big deal and not to worry about it,” Upton said.
+“I resented people who told me it wasn’t a big deal and not to worry about it,” Upton shares.
 “Sometimes I think people don’t allow you to be honest with your feelings because it is uncomfortable for them.
 Over time I have become much more peaceful about where I am in life.
 I have wonderful friendships, a supportive family, and some great male friendships that have really enriched my life.
 Right now I am choosing to focus on pursuing my dreams, work, writing and things I want to do.”

 Despite a growing trend to marry later in life, more than 90 percent of Americans say they plan to marry.
 So how do you handle the single years while waiting for Mr. or Ms. Right?